skilesare/immortality/a_new_constitution/article_i.md

 Section 11.

-Representative, Senator, or Executive shall only raise cash for the puroposes of running a campainge except by the requesting the election of tax on demurrage by accounted citizens that shall be capped on a per citizen basis such that the integrity of the officials are maintained and no one set of citizens may hold more sway over said officials, except that congress may allow for the matching of elected funds with public funds from the tresurey in proportion and with regard to political party or agenda.
+Representative, Senator, or Executive shall only raise cash for the puroposes of running a campaigne except by the requesting the election of tax on demurrage by accounted citizens that shall be capped on a per citizen basis such that the integrity of the officials are maintained and no one set of citizens may hold more sway over said officials, except that congress may allow for the matching of elected funds with public funds from the tresurey in uniform proportion and without regard to political party or agenda.